August 31st

 Meaning of the subhAShita:

-No point advising those who are devoid of inner substance.
-Bamboo does not become sandalwood in the company of the Malaya mountain!
+No point in advising those who are devoid of inner substance.
+Bamboo cannot become sandalwood in the company of the Malaya mountain!

 Commentary:

-Many times, company isn't everything.
-If an intrinsic nature is not already there, the company one keeps won't put a dent in his persona.
-The example the poet uses is - just because a shoot of bamboo grows on the Malaya mountain (which bears an abundant population of sandal trees), it doesn't qualify it to acquire the qualities of sandalwood!
+Many times, the company isn't everything.
+If a certain intrinsic nature is not already present in a person, the company he keeps will not put a dent in his persona.
+The example the poet uses is—just because a shoot of bamboo grows on Malaya mountain (which bears an abundant population of sandal trees), it doesn't qualify it to acquire the qualities of sandalwood!

 Conserve your resources.
-Know when to spend your energy on who, how much and why.
-Do not invest in a place where the gist of the matter cannot be grasped.
+Know when to spend your effort on who, how much, and why.
+Do not invest energy in a place where the essence of your words cannot be grasped.

 pada vigrahaH: